-Cash Magazine, Issue No. 2 | 2018 - rental yields.
-Property investors who want to acquire an object in a German metropolis must be satisfied with low returns due to the sharp rise in prices.
-But there are alternatives: Locations with good yields can be found in the economically strong Rhein-Neckar region.
+Cash magazine, Issue No. 2 | 2018 - Rent returns.
+Property investors who want to acquire a property in a German metropolis must settle for low returns due to the sharp rise in prices.
+But there are alternatives: Locations with good yields can be found in the economically strong Rhine-Neckar region.

 Berlin or Germersheim?
 The city on the Rhine crossing near Karlsruhe with 20,000 residents wouldn't even have the slightest chance in any city ranking.
 But those looking for a capital investment today should disregard sheer size, glamour and name recognition, and think in other contexts.
 For example, the available household income in Germersheim is currently four percent above the national average.
 The capital city is 14 percent lower, while housing vacancy is equally below three percent and immigration is a good one percent per annum.
 And also in the labour market, there are many good reasons to invest in real estate in the southern Palatinate district town.
 At present, only 3.8 percent of the working-age population is unemployed.
 In Berlin, they are happy if it slips below the ten-percent mark for a few months.